Dallas Eakins: Coaching career

 Eakins left the Marlies in the summer of 2013 to become the head coach of the Edmonton Oilers, but was fired from his position after only 18 months on December 15, 2014.
 In June 2015, the Anaheim Ducks hired Eakins as the head coach of their AHL-affiliate, the San Diego Gulls.

-On June 17, 2019, the Anaheim Ducks named Eakins as franchise's 10th head coach.
+On June 17, 2019, the Anaheim Ducks named Eakins as the franchise's 10th head coach.
+On April 14, 2023, the Ducks announced Eakins' contract would not be renewed, ending his four-year tenure as head coach.

+On November 27, 2023, Eakins was announced as the new head coach and general manager of a struggling Adler Mannheim in the German DEL, after a mid-season dismissal of general manager Jan-Axel Alavaara and head coach Johan Lundskog.

 Personal life

 Eakins is married to actress Ingrid Kavelaars.
 They have two daughters together.
-His career is profiled in the book "Journeymen: 24 Bittersweet Tales of Short Major League Sports Careers" by Kurt Dusterberg.
+His career is profiled in the book Journeymen: 24 Bittersweet Tales of Short Major League Sports Careers by Kurt Dusterberg.